Ohidurr/Beeper/README.md

 # Future implentation
-*A map to show where what Beeps are going on in that city *content filters, no one will be pushing their political agenda onto you
+* A map to show where what Beeps are going on in that city
+* Abiltiy to edit post and view edit history